-D. Volume of Trade
+3.4 The Volume of Trade

 It is important to note that, like the U.S. market for Treasury securities, trading in Japanese Treasury securities is focused on maturities at or near that of the benchmark issue.
 When the trading volume on a particular issue of Treasury debt with approximately 10 years of term remaining becomes large enough, it might be designated by the market to be the "benchmark" issue.
-An issue remains the benchmark issue until another issue receives this designation.
-There have been a number of benchmark issues since August 1983.
+An issue remains the benchmark issue until another issue receives that designation.
+There have been a number of benchmark issues since August, 1983.
 Higo (2000) reports that the average maturity of an issue when it was first designated the benchmark issue is just under 10 years.
-Trading
+Trading volume in the Japanese Treasury market tends to be focused on the benchmark issue, maturities close to that of the benchmark issue, and, to a much lesser extent, previous benchmark issues regardless of their remaining maturity (Higo, 2000).
+The market for other issues is relatively thin.